Keyboard shortcuts

 1. Network topology.
 Does a coalition live on its own NetworkId, or share a universe with every other mosaik service?

 2. Composition.
-How do citizens and confluences reference each other without creating cross-Group atomicity mosaik does not support — and, now, without creating cross-coalition atomicity either?
+How do members and organisms reference each other without creating cross-Group atomicity mosaik does not support — and, now, without creating cross-coalition atomicity either?

-The blueprint chooses shared universe + citizenship-by- reference + no cross-Group, cross-citizen, or cross- coalition atomicity.
+The blueprint chooses shared universe + membership-by- reference + no cross-Group, cross-member, or cross- coalition atomicity.
 The three choices are independent; each has a narrow rationale.

 Shared universe (unchanged)

 builder::UNIVERSE = unique_id!("mosaik.universe") — the same constant zipnet and builder use.
-Every coalition, lattice, standalone organism, confluence, and module lives on it.
+Every coalition, lattice, standalone organism, composite organism, and module lives on it.
 Different coalitions coexist as overlays of Groups, Streams, and Collections distinguished by their content + intent addressed IDs.
 An integrator caring about three coalitions holds one Network handle and three CoalitionConfigs.
-Because coalitions reference citizens rather than re-deriving them, an integrator already bonded to some of the included citizens observes no duplicate identity.
+Because coalitions reference members rather than re-deriving them, an integrator already bonded to some of the included members observes no duplicate identity.

 The alternative — one NetworkId per coalition, mirrored all the way up — is rejected on the same grounds the zipnet book rejects Shape A: operators already pay for one mosaik endpoint, services compose, and one additional endpoint per coalition would turn the coalition into a routing device, which is not the rung’s function.

 A CoalitionConfig is a parent struct.
-Unlike a LatticeConfig (which nests six organism Configs and hashes them together), a CoalitionConfig references existing citizen fingerprints without re-deriving the citizens’ organism IDs.
+Unlike a LatticeConfig (which nests six organism Configs and hashes them together), a CoalitionConfig references existing member fingerprints without re-deriving the members’ organism IDs.
 This is the key decision of the coalition rung:

 COALITION = blake3("coalition|" || SCHEMA_VERSION_U8